DariuSGB/hybrid-cloud-lab/README.md

   ]
 }
 ```
-Just after cloning this project, it is necessary to give execution permissions in all the scripts.
+Just after cloning this project, it is necessary to give execution permissions to all the scripts.
 ```bash
 chmod +x scripts/*.sh scripts/libs/*.sh
 ```